This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What Equipment Do I Need?

 You’ll need a five to seven quart Dutch oven with tall sides (not a braiser pan).
-I use a five-quart Cuisinart Dutch oven.
+I use a five-quart cast-iron Dutch oven.

 Finally, I highly recommend using a digital thermometer to test for doneness.